 Ages 4 – 5

-You asked and we listened!
-This year we will be offering a summer camp program for our littlest actors or littlest artists.
+This year we are offering a summer camp program for our littlest actors and littlest artists.
 Families may choose half- or full-day sessions.
 Campers staying all day must bring a non-perishable bag lunch, two snacks, and a rest mat.
 Choose the morning and/or afternoon session. $300 members/$325 non-members for half day or $400 members/$425 non-members for full day, per session.

 9 am – noon